-Accrual Accounting: the concept that requires revenues to be recorded when earned regardless of the time money is received, and expenses to be recorded when incurred regardless of the time money is paid.
+Accrual Accounting: It is the concept that requires revenues to be recorded when earned regardless of the time money is received, and expenses to be recorded when incurred regardless of the time money is paid.
 Accruals generally require adjusting at the end of the accounting period.

-Allowance for Doubtful Accounts: represents an estimate of receivables recorded but not expected to be collected.
+Allowance for Doubtful Accounts: Represents an estimate of receivables recorded but not expected to be collected.
 This amount creates a contra accounts receivable balance.
 When netted against the gross total of accounts receivable, the expected net realizable value of the receivables is reported.

-Average Accounts Receivable: should represent the sum of the prior Fiscal Year’s twelve months Accounts Receivable balances divided by twelve.
+Average Accounts Receivable: Should represent the sum of the prior Fiscal Year’s twelve months Accounts Receivable balances divided by twelve.

-External Customers: in addition to entities such as IBM, General Motors, etc, this includes Student Organization Accounts, the Indiana University Foundation, and Greek housing organizations.
+External Customers: In addition to entities such as IBM, General Motors, etc., this includes Student Organization Accounts, the Indiana University Foundation, and Greek housing organizations.

-Non-Student Accounts Receivable: charges billed outside of the bursar system to students, and charges billed to external parties for goods and services.
+Non-Student Accounts Receivable: Charges billed outside of the bursar system to students, and charges billed to external parties for goods and services.